joshbegley/nyt-latest/README.md

 `New faces, a lighter crowd and more from an earlier spring game than ever at Nebraska.`\
 https://nytimes.com/athletic/7154490/2026/03/28/nebraska-football-spring-game-analysis/

-**CB Bucknor has 6 pitches overturned via ABS, including consecutive challenges by Eugenio Suárez**\
+**CB Bucknor has 6 pitches overturned via ABS, including challenges by Eugenio Suárez**\
 `Red Sox manager Alex Cora was ejected by Bucknor, who called out Trevor Story on a check swing and had eight pitches challenged.`\
 https://nytimes.com/athletic/7154534/2026/03/28/cb-bucknor-abs-challenges-eugenio-suarez-reds-red-sox/